Things We Didn't Think Could Happen in America - 3.22

 I mean, isn't he conflicted?

-These are regulations developed under the Clinton administration, but these remember again what Professor Dershew was sort of hit on it last night.
+But these, remember again, what Professor Dershowitz sort of hit on it last night.

-There never should have been a special counsel because the first step is is there sufficient evidence to believe a crime has been committed?
+There never should have been a special counsel because the first step is, is there sufficient evidence to believe a crime has been committed?

-You don't get past that stinge, but let's say you do, then you appoint the special counsel because the Justice Department is conflicted, has a conflict.
+Then you appoint the special counsel because the Justice Department is conflicted, has a conflict.

 Well, how is it that so many members of this special counsel's team come directly from this Justice Department?

-Why would you appoint so many members of the staff from this department of justice when you had an attorney general who recused himself?
+Why would you appoint so many members of the staff from this Department of Justice when you had an Attorney General who recused himself?

 There's an inherent conflict.

-It's a it's an it's an extraordinary point because it it's logical.
+It's an extraordinary point because it's logical.

 It makes sense on its face.

-I mean, if you think about this, Sean, uh what David is saying is like they brought in people from the same department that they initially said they had to recuse themselves from because of the conflict of interest, but then they bring people in from that same department.
+I mean, if you think about this, Sean, what David is saying is like they brought in people from the same department that they initially said they had to recuse themselves from because of the conflict of interest.

 He gave a lot of latitude for this investigation.